ICON: Implicit Clothed humans Obtained from Normals: Applications

 \subsection{Animatable avatar creation from video}

 Given a sequence of images with the same subject in various poses, we create an animatable avatar with the help of \scanimate~\cite{saito2021scanimate}.
-First, we use our \modelname to reconstruct a clothed-human \threeD mesh per frame.
+First, we use \modelname to reconstruct a \threeD clothed-human mesh per frame.
 Then, we feed these meshes to \scanimate. \modelname's robustness to diverse poses enables us to learn a clothed avatar with pose-dependent clothing deformation.
 Unlike raw \threeD scans, which are taken with multi-view systems, \modelname operates on a single image and its reconstructions are more reliable for observed body regions than for occluded ones.
-Thus, we re-train \scanimate to take into account only the visible geometry and texture of \modelname's meshes.
-Results are shown in \cref{fig:teaser} and \cref{fig:scanimate}; for animations see \suppl and our \video.
+Thus, we reformulate the loss of \scanimate to downweight occluded regions depending on camera viewpoint.
+Results are shown in \cref{fig:teaser} and \cref{fig:scanimate}; for animations see the \video on our \href{https://icon.is.tue.mpg.de}{webpage}.